manwar/python-guide/amazon-web-services.md

 ## AWS SDK for Python
 ***

-Let's create a folder `pys3` and under that folder create file called `s3.py`.
+Let's create a folder `pys3` and under that folder create a file named `s3.py`.

     #!/usr/bin/env python3